SoftEtherUnofficial/TapTun/STATUS.md

 # ZigTapTun Project Status

 **Last Updated**: October 23, 2025
-**Status**: ✅ **Production-Ready Core with macOS Support**
+**Status**: ✅ **Production-Ready Core with macOS, Mobile Platforms In Progress**

 ## 🎯 Quick Summary

-ZigTapTun is a cross-platform TAP/TUN library written in Zig (~4800 lines), focusing on L2↔L3 protocol translation for VPN applications.
-The core translation logic, macOS platform implementation, and routing management are **complete and production-ready**.
+ZigTapTun is a cross-platform TAP/TUN library written in Zig (~7800 lines), focusing on L2↔L3 protocol translation for VPN applications.
+The core translation logic, macOS platform implementation, and routing management are **complete and production-ready**. iOS and Android platforms have Phase 1 implementations complete (core modules + examples).

 ## ✅ Completed Components